xh3204/hugo-academic/content/publication/deng-2021-gakg/index.md

 ---
-title: "GAKG: A Multimodal Geoscience Academic Knowledge Graph"
+title: GAKG A Multimodal Geoscience Academic Knowledge Graph

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here